microsoft/service-fabric-yarp/README.md

 **Platform.**

 - **Windows-only.** `win-x64` runtime identifier.
 No Linux support.
-- **HTTP / HTTPS only.** No TCP proxying.
-Standard YARP HTTP/2 request forwarding works; SFYarp does not support bidirectional gRPC streaming.
+- **HTTP / HTTPS only.** No TCP proxying, no non-HTTP protocols.
+  Standard YARP HTTP/2 request forwarding works.

 **Behavior notes.**

-- **Services are exposed only if labeled.** SFYarp does not auto-expose every service in the cluster — a service without `Yarp.Enable=true` returns 404 through SFYarp.
+- **Services are exposed only if labeled.** SFYarp does not auto-expose every service in the cluster.
+A service without `Yarp.Enable=true` returns 404 through SFYarp.
 This is intentional: the SF built-in reverse proxy auto-exposed every reachable service, which is not the safe default for a public ingress point.